My 7 Tips for Replacing Flooring were born out of experience. We recently remodeled our home by painting throughout and replacing all the flooring.

 Our carpeting and padding came from the flooring store.
 The flooring store price on the laminate was significantly more than the big box store but their price on carpet was much better.

 Our LVT (Luxury Vinyl Tile) also came from the flooring store.
 They had the exact product, Luxury Vinyl Tile, we wanted in the color we loved and we were able to see samples laid out in various patterns on their showroom floor.
 Their price was extremely comparable to the big box store price which surprised us.

 Take a peek inside of our home remodel project!

 Prior to the remodel, the Den is where we spent the majority of our time at home.
 Our home has an open floor plan with the kitchen in the middle so the den is convenient to both the kitchen and the master suite.
-We have a fireplace in the den which we enjoy using during the winter months.

 We decided not to go with carpet throughout again.
 It’s only in the bedrooms now.
 With fur babies in the house and allergies exacerbated by the perils of carpet, we wanted hard surface flooring.

 We are so in love with our new flooring!
 We selected Pergo laminate in hand scraped Coffee Hickory with the padding on the back, similar to these found here. (affiliate link)